Providing resources and ideas for therapies and medical developments for Parkinson's disease:

 The frequent use of household pesticides that contain organophosphorus chemicals increased the chances of developing Parkinson's Disease by 71%.

-Note that Chlorpyrifos, the organophosphate agent of dursban, is found in some popular household roach and ant sprays, including Raid and Black Flag.
+Note that Chlorpyrifos, the organophosphate agent of dursban, is found in some popular household roach and ant sprays, including Raid and Black Flag and commonly found on golf courses and tobacco fields.

 Organophosphates exert their toxic effects by inhibiting the activity of acetylcholinesterase at nerve endings, leading to the accumulation of the neurotransmitter acetylcholine, and affecting the parasympathetic, sympathetic, motor, and central nervous systems.
 Also see Genetic links and gene PON1-55 for susceptibility to organophosphates.